bhavyakaria/Android/README.md

 # Android
 Step by step guide for various components in android.
+Feel free to fork it and do click that star button.

 ## Components
 1. [Recycler View](https://github.com/bhavyakaria/Android/tree/recycler_view)